Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Detailed Description of

 \methodname enforces safety by ensuring the probability of collision between the robot and the scene is below a given risk threshold.
 This subsection derives a method for bounding the probability of collision between a ball in $\R^3$ and a scene represented as a radiance field.
 We make the following assumption about the Normalized 3D Gaussian Splat's representation of the scene:

-\begin{assum} The normalized 3D Gaussian Splat is assumed to have converged such that the 3D Gaussians form a valid basis for the volume density $\sigma$.
-Consequently, the transmittance, as defined in \eqref{eq:rendering_prob}, is accurately computed.
-Furthermore, we assume that the transmittance, which represents the probability of a particle colliding while traveling along a ray, is equivalent to the probability that an infinitesimal segment of a rigid body experiences a collision when traveling along the same ray. \end{assum}
+\begin{assum} \Review{The normalized 3D Gaussian Splat is assumed to have converged such that the 3D Gaussians form a valid basis for the volume density $\sigma$.
+Consequently, the transmittance, as defined in \eqref{eq:rendering_prob}, is accurately computed.}{The normalized 3D Gaussian Splat is assumed to have converged to an accurate representation of the scene, such that for all possible rays in the scene, the transmittance defined in \eqref{eq:rendering_prob} is accurately computed.}{11-V} Furthermore, we assume that the transmittance, which represents the probability of a particle colliding while traveling along a ray, is equivalent to the probability that an infinitesimal segment of a rigid body experiences a collision when traveling along the same ray. \end{assum}

 Without loss of generality, suppose $S = \Btwo(0, \rho)$ is a closed $L_2$ ball centered at the origin with radius $\rho$ and whose boundary is denoted $\partial S$.
 This assumption is made without loss of generality because one can apply a frame transformation to any arbitrary ball in $\R^3$ to shift its center to the origin.
 Let $C(S)$ denote the random event that the ball $S$ collides with the environment.
 Then, we seek to compute the probability that $C(S)$ occurs, which we denote $\pr(C(S))$.
 We model this as the probability that a ray randomly cast from the center of $S$ experiences a collision before reaching $\partial S$.